-West Haddon Endowed C of E Primary School will ensure the Safeguarding and Child Protection Policy is available publicly via the school website or you can collect a hard copy from the office.
+West Haddon Primary School will ensure the Safeguarding and Child Protection Policy is available publicly via the school website and by obtaining a hard copy from the school office.

 Where appropriate, we will discuss any concerns about a child with the child's parents.
 The Designated Safeguarding Lead (DSL) will normally do this in the event of a concern, suspicion or disclosure.
 Other staff will only talk to parents about any such concerns following consultation with the DSL.